 KIT is the working name of the KAA Intrepidus Trust, charity number 1175920.
 The Trust was established to develop and fund activities that broaden the horizons of the 1200 pupils at Kensington Aldridge Academy, a diverse inner-city secondary school established in 2014 in London’s North Kensington.

-We do this through the development and funding of extra-curricular activities in sports, academic enrichment, performing & creative arts, and life skills.
+We do this through the development and funding of enrichment activities in sports, performing & creative arts, and life skills.

 43% of children in the borough of Kensington & Chelsea live in poverty, the second highest